 Later, during the time of Esther, the holiday of Purim was added to the biblical feasts.
 Purim is celebrated in the early spring.
 Esther 9:23-28

 Finally, the last feast was added by means of tradition, through repeated observance.
-Between the last events of the Old Testament, the rebuilding of the walls and gates of Jerusalem, and the birth announcement of John, the Feast of Dedication was established.
-John 10:10 The feast of Dedication is also known as the Feast of Lights or Hanukah, and it is celebrated during the winter.
+The Feast of Dedication was established between the last events of the Old Testament, the rebuilding of the walls and gates of Jerusalem, and the birth announcement of John.
+John 10:10.
+In the winter, the feast of Dedication (also known as the Feast of Lights or Hanukah) is celebrated.

 In the New Testament, we see that Jesus celebrated the Jewish (biblical) holidays.